-We conduct rigorous evaluations of education programmes and practices.
-Much of our research is focused on literacy, numeracy, and science.
-We research early childhood education, parenting, widening participation, and the effective use of technology.
+We conduct high quality evaluations of education programmes and practices.
+Our UK research includes work on literacy, numeracy, science, early childhood education, parenting, well-being, widening participation, and the effective use of technology.

 Posted on Thursday 30 July 2015